javaee/javamail/doc/release/README.txt

 While JavaMail will work with JAF 1.0.2, we recommend the use of JAF 1.1 or newer.
 JAF 1.1.1 is currently the newest version.
-Note that JAF 1.1 is included in JDK 1.6 and JAF 1.1.1 will be included in a future JDK 1.6 update release.
+Note that JAF 1.1 is included in JDK 1.6 and JAF 1.1.1 is included in JDK 1.6.0_10 and later.

 Protocols supported